 Suspicion of a UTI is the most common indication for antibiotic prescribing in nursing homes across the U.S., and the condition most often associated with inappropriate antibiotic use in those facilities.
 That's led to a rise in antibiotic resistance, which in turn threatens to create a scenario in which existing antimicrobial therapies fail to treat common, previously treatable infections.

-Data reporting and report dissemination for this study utilizes the Wisconsin Clinical Resource Center (CRC) website developed and maintained by the LTC-QI group – U.W.
-Madison.
-IMUNIFI participants can access the IMUNIFI pages by logging into CRC here.
+Data reporting and report dissemination for this study was created and maintained by the QID group UW – Madison.